igoogolx/lux-docs/docs/faq.md

 ### Can I share my proxy with other devices in LAN?

 Yes.
-You can enable a local http server.
+You can enable a local server which is socks and http remix.
 Then other devices can connect this server.

 ### Does lux support secure dns?